fpaul787/aws-certified-developer-notes/aws-fundamentals/EC2.md

 profile can be associated with only one IAM role.
 When an instance profi le with an IAM role is associated with an instance, the Amazon
 EC2 service makes the necessary calls to the AWS Security Token Service (AWS STS) automatically to generate short-term credentials for that instance.
-These credentials are based on the IAM role associated with the instance profi le.
+These credentials are based on the IAM role associated with the instance profile.